Sarcasticmani/JavaScript-App/README.md

 # JavaScript-App

-A JavaScript Repository to creat web app from basic to advance level.
-JavaScript is vety important language to improve your sites and the client-side and server-side that allows you to make web pages interactive.
+A JavaScript repository to create web apps from basic to advanced levels.
+JavaScript is a very important language for improving both client-side and server-side functionality, allowing you to make web pages interactive.

 ### Introduction

- This repostiory is mainly created to create web app using JavaScript.
-This app can level from beginner to expert level.
-You can use this repostiory for inspiration purposes.
+This repository is primarily created to develop web apps using JavaScript.
+The applications included range from beginner to expert levels.
+You can utilize this repository for inspiration and to enhance your JavaScript skills.

 ## Contribution

- Read `Contribution.md` for more details.
+Please refer to `Contribution.md` for more details on how to contribute.

- Following languages have been used
+The following languages have been used in this repository:

 - <img align="left" alt="HTML5" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/html/html.png" /> HTML
 - <img align="left" alt="CSS3" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/css/css.png" /> CSS
 - <img align="left" alt="JavaScript" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png" /> JavaScript

-## Licence
+## License

-The code is `MIT Licence`.
+The code is licensed under the MIT License.